openequella/openequella.github.io/guides/LanguageSettingsConfigurationGuide.md

 3. Close the locale.properties file.

 ### Create a language pack file
-To make the changes in EQUELLA a zip file must be uploaded using the Languages option accessed from the EQUELLA Settings page.
+To make the changes in openEQUELLA a zip file must be uploaded using the Languages option accessed from the openEQUELLA Settings page.
 The zip file must contain the text files that have been customised.

 #### To create a language pack file
 1. Zip any properties files containing the customised strings (e.g. resource-centre.properties) together to create a language pack zip file (e.g. spanish-language.zip).
 Include the locale.properties file if relevant.